Raymond Scott: Motown years

 Scott later said he "spent 11 years and close to a million dollars developing the Electronium."
 After leaving Motown he was mostly unemployed, though hardly inactive.
 He continued to modify his inventions, adapting computers and primitive MIDI devices to his systems.
 He suffered a series of heart attacks, ran low on cash, and became a subject on Where Are They Now?

 Largely forgotten by the public by the 1980s, he suffered a stroke in 1987 that left him unable to work or engage in conversation.
 His recordings were largely out of print, his electronic instruments were cobweb-collecting relics, and his royalty stream had slowed to a trickle.

 Secret Seven

-In 1959, Scott organized a band of top-tier jazz session musicians and recorded an album entitled The Unexpected, credited to The Secret Seven, and released on the Top Rank label.
+In 1959, Scott organized a band of top-tier jazz session musicians and recorded an album entitled The Unexpected, credited to the Secret Seven, and released on the Top Rank label.
+Musicians performing on the album included Sam “The Man” Taylor, Harry “Sweets” Edison, Wild Bill Davis, Milt Hinton, Elvin Jones, Toots Thielemans, and Kenny Burrell, as well as Scott's then-wife Dorthy Collins.

-The cartoon connection
+Animation

-In 1943, Scott sold his music publishing to Warner Bros., who allowed Carl Stalling, music director for Looney Tunes and Merrie Melodies, to adapt anything in the Warner music catalog.
+In 1943, Scott sold his music publishing to Warner Bros., who allowed Carl Stalling, music director for Looney Tunes and Merrie Melodies, to adapt any composition, including Scott's, in the Warner music catalog.

 Stalling began peppering his cartoon scores with Scott quotes, such as in The Great Piggy Bank Robbery.
-Scott's tunes have been licensed to The Simpsons, The Ren and Stimpy Show, Animaniacs, The Oblongs, Batfink, and Duckman.
+Scott's tunes have been licensed to The Simpsons, The Ren & Stimpy Show, Animaniacs, The Oblongs, Batfink, SpongeBob SquarePants, and Duckman.
 "Powerhouse" was quoted ten times in the Warner Brothers feature Looney Tunes: Back in Action (2003).
+Scott's estate was notorious for being difficult to negotiate with for licensing, with Nickelodeon and Spümcø taking a whole year to gain approval for the use of Scott's tracks in The Ren & Stimpy Show.
+Said episodes were unavailable on Paramount+ due to this issue.